xieguigang/Microsoft.VisualBasic.Drawing/README.md

 # Microsoft.VisualBasic.Drawing

-A replacement of the ``System.Drawing`` on linux environment for help migrant sciBASIC.NET based application from .net 6 to .net 8
+A replacement of the ``System.Drawing`` on linux environment for help migrant sciBASIC.NET based application from .net 6 to .net 8 and higher version of .net.

 this project provides the driver code for access the graphics drawing on different os based on the skia sharp project from the .net 8.0, the gdi+ and pdf graphics drawing code was removed from scibasic.net framework, only works for the graphics math algorithm.